The world's charming historic piers and boardwalks

 Audley C Bullock/Shutterstock

 As Coney Island’s popularity continued to soar, politician Edward Riegelmann decided it was time to install a proper beachfront boardwalk.
-He injected $3 million (more than $40m/£30.5m today) into the seaside project.
+He injected £2.4 million ($3m), which today is more than £30.5 million ($40m), into the seaside project.
 It opened to great fanfare in 1923 and was soon nicknamed 'Coney Island’s Fifth Avenue'.
 Nearly a century later it’s lost none of its appeal – you can see it zigzagging along the sand in this bird's-eye snap.
-The Coney Island Facebook page is the best place for updates and upcoming events.

-Zhanqiao Pier shoots into Qingdao Bay, stretching out for around 1,444 feet (440m) and crowned by octagonal Huilange Pavilion, with its elegant curved roof and colourful façade.
-The pier dates to the 1890s, and eagle-eyed beer lovers might recognise it from the logo of Tsingtao beers.
-It’s pictured here on a busier evening in 2019.
+Zhanqiao Pier shoots into Qingdao Bay, stretching out for around 1,444 feet (440m) and crowned by octagonal Huilan Pavilion, with its elegantly curved roof and colourful façade.
+The pier dates to the 1890s.
+Eagle-eyed beer lovers might even recognise it from the logo of Tsingtao beers.

 Bibliothèque et Archives Nationales du Québec/Wikimedia Commons/CC0